The Final Girl Support Group: Adaptation

 Adaptation rights were optioned prior to the book's release date by Annapurna Pictures, with the intention to turn the novel into a television series.
 Per Deadline, Elizabeth Craft and Sarah Fain will serve as screenwriters while Grady Hendrix will executive produce with Megan Ellison, Sue Naegle, Patrick Chu, and Adam Goldworm.
+The series landed at HBO Max, with Charlize Theron joining as executive producer, alongside Barbara and Andy Muschietti, the latter planning to direct the pilot.

+In July 2026, Paramount Pictures acquired the rights to adapt the book into film, with Christopher Landon directing and writing.